jus/jus.js.org/index.md

 ## Why?

 The year is 2016 and you're building a new website.
-At first you just create a single `index.html` file with some inline scripts and style tags.
+At first you just create a single HTML file with some inline scripts and style tags.
 This works for a bit, but soon your code grows and you decide to extract the styles and scripts into standalone files.
 This is slightly better, but eventually you want to do something more sophisticated, like writing your stylesheets in Sass, or concatenating and minifying assets, or using npm dependencies with [browserify](https://github.com/substack/browserify-handbook).
 These conveniences are essential to building a website of any magnitude, but setting them up is tedious and time-consuming.
 It's at this point in the project that your attention turns from the creative to the mundane.
 Rather than building, you're now configuring.

 In this day and age, most developers would turn to [Gulp](http://gulpjs.com/), [npm scripts](http://substack.net/task_automation_with_npm_run), [Jekyll](https://www.staticgen.com/jekyll) or one of [dozens of static site tools](https://www.staticgen.com).
-This is where `jus` comes in as an alternative.
+This is where jus comes in as an alternative.

 There is no setup with jus.
 It has just two commands: `serve` and `build`.
 Run `jus serve` in your project directory and you've got a live develpment server running, watching for file changes, and serving your content with [clean URLs](#clean-urls).
 Write a `foo.sass` file and it'll be served at `/foo.css`.
 Use an npm-style `require` statement in your script, and jus will serve it up a browserified bundle.
 Write React's JSX syntax and it'll be transpiled to javascript on the fly.
 Write a GitHub-flavored `/markdown/file.md` and it'll be served as syntax-highlighted HTML at `/markdown/file`.